Toxic Corporate Culture: Is It Sinking Your Organization?

 Do You Have a Toxic Corporate Culture?

-Communication and Information Sharing to Prevent a Toxic Corporate Culture
+Communication and Information Sharing: Key to Preventing a Toxic Corporate Culture

 What Culture Would You Choose?

-Most of us would choose the open, collaborative culture.
-Culture is how things truly get done in an organization.
-It can be measured by understanding the way people think, behave, and work.
-This includes the corporate values and assumptions that enable key behaviors and practices.
+Most people would naturally choose an open, collaborative culture.
+Culture is not just a set of slogans — it is how work actually gets done in an organization.
+It can be observed in how people think, behave, and interact, and it is reinforced by the values and assumptions that drive key behaviors and decision-making practices.

 The Consequences of a Toxic Corporate Culture